erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 of them).

-For each new nomination, the sending institution creates a new Outgoing Mobility object.
-By reviewing this object's history (which is incorporated in the Outgoing Mobility object itself) you get to know when nominations are created, accepted or rejected.
-The receiving institution is notified about creation of new objects and all updates to the existing ones (via the CNR API we have briefly described earlier).
+For each new nomination, the sending institution creates a new Outgoing Mobility object with the `nomination` status.
+The receiving institution is notified (via the CNR API we have briefly described earlier) about (a) creation of new Outgoing Mobility objects, and (b) all updates to the existing Outgoing Mobility objects.

-The following flowchart illustrates how nomination process works in EWPs workflow (this is the workflow we require every member to support):
+The following flowchart illustrates how nomination process works in EWPs
+workflow:

 ![Handling Nominations](flowcharts/nominations.png)